 Mindful Eating Programs and Training

 Hate the Scale?
-Love Your Body Instead
+Begin to Love Your Body Instead

 Michelle May

-On the third day of our Am I Hungry?
-Eat Mindfully, Live Vibrantly Retreat, I surprised everyone by asking them to step on the scale.
 The energy in the room shifted noticeably.
 My request was met with a mixture of surprise, audible groans, nervous giggles, outright rebellion, and even frank hostility.

 You see, by this point in the retreat, we had bonded around the common goals of breaking free from the eat-repent-repeat cycle, improving our health, and pursing a vibrant life fueled by fearless, pleasurable eating.
-I had made it very clear that none of those goals could be measured on a scale.
-Yet here I was inviting them to step on.

-IMG_4008As the first person, Kim, tentatively approached the scale, she set her jaw, slipped off her shoes, and stepped on.
+Hate-the-scale-love-your-bodyAs the first person, Kim, tentatively approached the scale, she set her jaw, slipped off her shoes, and stepped on.
 When she looked down, relief and a huge smile spread across her face.
-Instead of some arbitrary number, the verdict read, “Sexy.”

 Soon, everyone in the room was excitedly lining up to step on the Yay!
-Scale to discover whether they “weighed in” as perfect, ravishing, cute, lovely, etc. We laughed as some of them still insisted on taking off their shoes!
-What a difference there was in the energy in the room!
+Scale created by Marilyn Wann (and unfortunately, no longer available to purchase).
+They wanted to discover whether they “weighed in” as perfect, ravishing, cute, lovely, etc. What a difference there was in the energy in the room!

 Afterward, we talked about the negative impact that focusing on weight has had on us in the past.
 Despite the conventional wisdom that weighing yourself daily is helpful, nearly everyone had found just the opposite.
-Not surprisingly, some of the common weight-related themes were:

 • Lowered self-esteem